duarteluis/cookiecutter-django-secure-duarteluis/Readme.md

 ---

 ## 👍 Need more?
-Jus tell me what you need!
+Just tell me what you need!